WELL Health Diagnostic Centres selected for Best Workplaces™ for Giving Back 2024

 Diagnostic Challenges and Approaches

 Due to its distinct features, diagnosing silent sleep apnea can be difficult.
-Conventional techniques for diagnosing sleep apnea, like nightly polysomnography (PSG), might not always be able to distinguish this variation.
+Conventional techniques for diagnosing sleep apnea, like nightly polysomnography (PSG), also known as a sleep study, might not always be able to distinguish this variation.
 Although they are more accessible, home sleep apnea tests (HSATs) have the potential to overlook certain cases.

 Recognizing the previously described symptoms—daytime tiredness, observed breathing pauses, morning headaches, and trouble concentrating—is typically necessary to diagnose silent sleep apnea.
 To decide whether more testing is required, medical professionals may employ instruments such as the Epworth Sleepiness Scale, a questionnaire that rates the intensity of symptoms.